Franz Xaver Kefer

 Franz Xaver Kefer (1763 – 11 September 1802), was the founder and initiator of the holiday school in Munich, which became the model for all later vocational schools.

 Early life

 The son of a court bailiff, Kefer was born in Axöd, then a hamlet, today a suburb of the city of Eggenfelden in Bavaria.
-He at the age of 10 attended as pupil and chorister the Benedictine Asbach monastery, dedicated to St Matthew, near Rotthalmünster.
-Three years later he attended the teacher training seminary in the town of Landshut where through application he developed his musicality.
-Following this he studied logic and physics at the Munich Lyceum (a non-degree institution for philosophical and theological studies attached to a grammar school).
+At the age of 10, he attended as a pupil and a chorister the Benedictine Asbach monastery, dedicated to St Matthew, near Rotthalmünster.
+Three years later, he attended the teacher training seminary in the town of Landshut where through application he developed his musicality.
+Following this, he studied logic and physics at the Munich Lyceum (a non-degree institution for philosophical and theological studies attached to a grammar school).